gumaerc-testorg/mas.962-spring-2010/content/pages/readings-lectures-tutorials/tut06_avr1.md

 **6\.
 Plug in your programmer and attach your circuit to your computer**

 Here is the pin layout diagram for the ATtiny13 chip – the miniature computer that we'll be using.
-The diagram is from the ATtiny13 datasheet ([PDF - 2.9MB](http://www.atmel.com/dyn/resources/prod_documents/doc2535.pdf)).
+The diagram is from the ATtiny13 datasheet ({{% resource_link "caf5d266-4408-4be9-8b84-fe37421c7198" "PDF - 2.9MB" %}}).

 {{< resource 6234ff23-46d3-ac37-1ce6-9d856ba8f1a2 >}}